khalid-hussain/shaheen/chap19.md

 Ferdinand said, "I will dispatch my orders for the Governor of Loja today itself but before that you will have to tell us what are your chances of success."

-Abu Dawood replied, "Badr Bin Mughira wanted to marry my elder daughter, Rabia.
+Abu Dawood replied, "Badr bin Mughira wanted to marry my elder daughter, Rabia.
 If he is alive and if I am successful in convincing him that the King will forgive your past mistakes, then, for the sake of Rabia he would be willing to come along with me."

-The Queen and King were not ready to believe this but when Abu Dawood narrated the events, with necessary additions and deletions, of his stay at the fort and of the arrival of Badr Bin Mughira at Al-Hamra, then they believed him to a certain extent.
+The Queen and King were not ready to believe this but when Abu Dawood narrated the events, with necessary additions and deletions, of his stay at the fort and of the arrival of Badr bin Mughira at Al-Hamra, then they believed him to a certain extent.

 The King said, "What if he is not alive?"